-Pool cues will range from under $50 to as high as over $5000, limited edition and custom cues will range even over the cost of $10,000 as well.
-Never the less pool cues are broken down in stages of classes, cheap, average, mid-range, and expensive cues like most things.
-Both mid-range and expensive pool cues will be high-end cues the difference between those in the term of performance are not far off.
+Pool cues will range from under $50 to as high as over $5000, and limited edition and custom cues will range even over the cost of $10,000 as well.
+Nevertheless, pool cues are broken down into stages of classes, cheap, average, mid-range, and expensive cues like most things.
+Both mid-range and expensive pool cues will be high-end cues the difference between those in term of performance are not far off.

 Cheap pool cues will be ranked below $100 and from $100 to $300 would be classified as average, $300 to $600 is mid-range and would be in the expensive branches now.
 Cheap pool cues won’t last and are mostly used by a beginner-friendly player of the game.
 The most common using pool cues would be the average, a person will feel well in budget buying and using a cue in the $100 to $300 budget line.

-You can find a bit of everything in the price line of the average you can still find no good cues and you can find good and quality cues as well, check our some reasonable ones we have done reviews on $200 and $300.
-Mid-Range cues are also popular using cues as well there rand from up to $600, I personally stick to these cues because to be honest, they are as good as the ones in the thousand dollar price line.
+You can find a bit of everything in the price line of the average you can still find no good cues and you can find good quality cues as well, check out some reasonable ones we have for $200 and $300.
+Mid-Range cues are also popular using cues as well there and from up to $600, I personally stick to these cues because, to be honest, they are as good as the ones in the thousand-dollar price line.

-The expensive ones that are scaling over the thousand dollar budget will have more detailed design and will Probably last longer or the longest of them all, the custom ones are definitely heirloom cues.
-Heirloom cues are the most expensive cues on the market and they are not easy to source because of the high coast a normal or average person will not be able to purchase theses cues as well.
+The expensive ones that are scaling over the thousand-dollar budget will have more detailed designs and will probably last longer or the longest of them all, the custom ones are definitely heirloom cues.
+Heirloom cues are the most expensive cues on the market and they are not easy to source because of the high cost a normal or average person will not be able to purchase these cues as well.

-So, the bottom line is that its gonna all falls down to your budget when buying your pool cue but am just saying the mid-range ones are almost just a good a the high and expensive ones.
+So, the bottom line is that it’s going to all fall down to your budget when buying your pool cue but I am just saying the mid-range ones are almost just as good as the high and expensive ones.
 If you cannot afford an expensive one, you won’t be missing much when using a mid-range cue for sure.

 Why Are Pool Cues So Expensive?